CONSORTIA

 Millions of people across all ages are affected by stress.
 Stress has long-term negative consequences on mental and physical health and is a strong risk factor for chronic conditions, particularly psychiatric and cardiovascular diseases.
 The prevalence of stress-induced diseases has become of major concern in the past years.

 The STRESS project will develop a dynamic and radically innovative research program based on state-of-the-art methodologies to create a paradigm shift in the current thinking about stress-induced diseases and novel therapeutic approaches.
+Given its strategic importance, the HMZ STRESS project has been included in the University Medical Center Zurich (UMZH).

 EARLYCAUSE